 New employment laws and policies at the federal, state, and local levels of government often have a dramatic effect on an employer’s business and broader interests.

-Whether it’s new wage and hour guidance or workplace safety or accommodations policies, broadly applicable new rules, or those specific to government contractors and subcontractors, companies are aware of the need to keep updated and well informed about regulatory and legislative developments in the labor and employment area.
+Whether it’s new wage and hour guidance, workplace safety or accommodations policies, broadly applicable new rules, or rules specific to government contractors and subcontractors, companies are aware of the need to keep updated and well informed about regulatory and legislative developments in the labor and employment area.
 Employers across many industries rely on Epstein Becker Green to help them navigate these changes, promote their interests, and remain legally compliant.

 Our Relationships, Your Success

-Our Employment, Labor & Workforce Management practice has been guiding businesses like yours through presidential transitions for over 40 years.
-The current administration continues to implement sweeping changes to regulatory, legislative, and enforcement priorities s, which will likely affect the business and compliance strategies of our clients.
+Our Employment, Labor & Workforce Management practice has been guiding businesses like yours through presidential transitions for over 50 years.
+Each presidential administration implements changes to regulatory, legislative, and enforcement priorities, which affect the business and compliance strategies of our clients.
 Epstein Becker Green deploys critical problem-solving approaches for its clients in anticipation of, and in response to, these changes.

 To accomplish this, we maintain strong relationships with key personnel at the U.S. Department of Labor (DOL), including Wage and Hour, OFCCP and OSHA, the National Labor Relations Board (NLRB), the Equal Employment Opportunity Commission (EEOC), and other agencies that interpret and enforce labor and employment laws.
 Clients benefit from our ability to offer practical and strategic advice for interacting with these agencies and to work with agency decision-makers.